-- Do not damage the battery pack, even if the propulsion system is deactivated. - Some OEMs currently mark their AFVs so that they are easily recognisable in the supply chain.
-This is not general practice, however it is regarded as best practice.
+- Only OEM-approved technicians can work on the high voltage system.
+Drivers should be trained and instructed on EVs. - Persons who wear electronic implants (e.g. pacemakers) are not allowed to carry out technical work on high-voltage systems. - Some OEMs currently mark their AFVs so that they are easily recognisable in the supply chain.
+This is not general practice, however, it is regarded as best practice.